moliver28/research-handbook/content/handbook/engineering/development/sec/secure/secret-detection/runbooks/secret-detection-svc-faqs.md

 14. **Is there any rate limiting added to the APIS?**

     Application-level rate limiting is not added, however, Cloud Run defines [rate limiting](https://cloud.google.com/run/quotas#networking_limits) for the instances under which the service is covered.
-Read this [Slack thread](https://gitlab.slack.com/archives/C05G970PHSA/p1721804085968539) for more information.

 15. **What are the Service Level Indicators(SLIs) for the service to determine the availability?**